 I said nothing knowing I had some herbs and such at home.
 He stopped by my room after writing an article to ask if I would show him how to steam asparagus.
 Therefore that’s when I asked if he would like me to show him how to make Garlic Rosemary Lamb Steaks in the iron skillet.
 Well, as you can see, he said yes.

 We took that opportunity to shoot pictures and share the recipe with all of you here.
 Hence I don’t cook lamb often.
 Honestly, it’a super rare occasion.
 My son’s are both very fond of lamb but my husband won’t eat it.
 To be honest I think with him its a texture thing.
 Consequentl, he had a pita last night that he actually liked.
 So, I guess it really depends.

 Infusing the steak with the flavors of butter, rosemary, and garlic really help to bring out the natural taste of the meat.
-The aroma of the rosemary is fantastic to boot.
+Similarly, the aroma of the rosemary is fantastic to boot.
 When it comes to cooking steaks indoors I have to say I always resort to my skillet.
-I think I am going to buy a new one next week from Lodge.
+Therefore I think I am going to buy a new one next week from Lodge.
 I love the one that you can use to get the grill marks.
-Just trying to decide if I want red or Caribbean blue.
+However I am trying to decide if I want red or Caribbean blue.
 Suggestions?